 - Milestones work.
 Just like quizzes and mid-terms, homework assignments provide measurable milestones throughout the learning process.
 This is valuable for both the professor and student, who can each make adjustments sooner rather than later if it becomes apparent that the material is not understood.

 These can all be effective tools, but the modern classroom has changed.
 In an ideal scenario, all students are working their assigned problems, getting immediate feedback based on their missteps, and avoiding the temptation to peek at the online solutions.
-We believe this is now an achievable possibility, as it is something Expert TA helps instructors realize every semester.
+We know that there are a number of effective ways instructors have engaged their students in the learning process.
+Let us know what's worked for you by sharing your thoughts in the comment section.

-Formed from the belief that a homework system should help instructors teach and students learn, Expert TA harnesses the power of technology to encourage practice during homework, while also giving meaningful feedback to both instructors and students.
 The Expert TA blog was created to serve as a hub of information to help educators track and discuss trends in education, software and student performance.
-Stay in-the-know by signing up for the Expert TA newsletter.
+Stay in-the-know by signing up for the Expert TA newsletter below.